You just learned about vaping weed and are excited to try it out…

 With these 5 essential tricks you’ll have a solid foundation on using any vaporizer properly.

-Grind Your Weed Properly
+Grind Your Weed According to Your Vaporizer-Type

 Using the grind that’s appropriate to your particular heating system is very important if you want proper vapor production.